roberttwomey/dsc160-final/README.md

 (10 points)

 For the project proposal, please write a short abstact addressing the questions below.
-You should replace the entire contents of this section with one to two paragraphs addressing the following:
+You need to replace the entire contents of this section with one to two paragraphs addressing the following:

-- What is the data set that you are going to analyze?
-- What is your research question?
-- What is your hypothesis about the results?
+- What is your concept for a generative art project?
-- What features of the data will you use to address your question?
+- What methods/networks/techniques will you employ (include links to technical precedents/code bases)
-- What techniques and software tools will you use to extract these features?
+- What training data (if any) will you use for your project?
-- What analytic techniques will you use?
+- What kind of results do you hope that your system will produce?
-- What forms will your results take? (graphs, charts, images, sonification, Wordles, etc)
+- How will you present your result/what form will your output take?
+- What if any challenges to you think may arise as you are working with this?
 - How are you expanding on topics we have covered in class?
 - Why is it interesting? (personally, culturally, politically, other)